College of Life Sciences

 For Program Information

 Frequently Asked Questions

 We believe specialization is paramount to modern forensic practice.
-Jefferson has worked closely with industry experts and partners at The Center for Forensic Science Research & Education to develop a specialized curriculum in forensic biology, equipping graduates with an advanced skillset that exceeds the qualifications for employment within the field.
+TJU has worked closely with industry experts and partners at The Center for Forensic Science Research & Education (CFSRE) to develop a specialized curriculum in forensic biology, equipping graduates with an advanced skillset that exceeds the qualifications for employment within the field.

 The focus of the program is hands-on, experiential learning that enables students to gain valuable experience through core courses, clerkship and research while working with state-of-the-art instrumentation.
 Additionally, students acquire professional development skills in leadership, business and management through elective courses that create attractive candidates for job placement.
-Through its partnership with The Center for Forensic Science Research & Education, a non-profit organization housed within the same building as NMS Labs, students have the opportunity to complete coursework in a fully functioning laboratory environment, utilizing instrumentation and techniques employed by many forensic DNA laboratories across the country.
+Through its partnership with the CFSRE, a non-profit organization, students can complete coursework in a fully functioning laboratory environment, utilizing instrumentation and techniques employed by many forensic DNA laboratories across the country.
 This allows students to engage first-hand in crime-lab operations, a truly unparalleled educational experience.

 Accreditation ensures curricular content meets the minimum requirements for employment in the field.
-As there are no organizations that currently accredit specialized programs in forensic biology, Jefferson’s program relies on input from an engaged Advisory Board comprised of senior scientific staff and laboratory directors from forensic laboratory systems across the country to provide insight into what they are looking for in new hires.
-This ensures that Jefferson graduates not only meet the minimum requires for employment but far exceed them, helping them stand out in application pools.
+As there are no organizations that currently accredit specialized programs in forensic biology, TJU’s program relies on input from an engaged Advisory Board comprised of senior scientific staff and laboratory directors from forensic laboratory systems across the country to provide insight into what they are looking for in new hires.
+This ensures that TJU graduates not only meet the minimum requires for employment but far exceed them, helping them stand out in application pools.